-‘Dancing With the Stars: Athletes:’ Tonya Harding Dodges A Bullet In First Double Elimination
+‘Dancing With The Stars: Athletes’: Tonya Harding Dodges A Bullet In First Double Elimination

 And Olympic snowboarder Jamie Anderson told E!
 News she is “heartbroken” over her early elimination.

-You can see Tonya Harding talking to E! about her Dancing With the Stars Week 1 survival below.
+You can see Tonya Harding talking to E! about her Dancing with the Stars Week 1 survival below.

-Dancing With the Stars: Athletes airs Mondays at 8 p.m.
+Dancing with the Stars: Athletes airs Mondays at 8 p.m.
 ET on ABC.